 You marry the love of your life on your wedding day.
 Some women not only gain a partner for life but for some of us we gain a daughter or a son that day.
-We gain the title of Wife and the title of Step Mom.
-I think every stepmom out there imagined sitting around the campfire sharing S’mores and stories with their husband ex with the kids.
+We gain the title of Wife and the title of Bonus Mom.
+I think every bonus mom out there imagined sitting around the campfire sharing S’mores and stories with their husband ex with the kids.
 In a perfect world every adult would do whatever it takes to show the children a happy visual of them interacting and blending the family together.
 If this was more of a reality; well the blogs I am going to write and post wouldn’t be needed.
 The truth of the matter is that picture perfect scenario can happen and it does happen for some; but for some it takes a longer road to get there; for others it’s a road that can never be built.
 My blogs will be based off of my personal experiences directly or indirectly and my opinions on them.
 Every family is different so some might can relate and others might not.

 Once I got married I became my husband other half, his supporter, his partner and his best friend.
 There’s a sense of protection that comes with getting married.
 You get this sense of obligation to have your husband’s back and to defend him against any and everything.
-But I also became a step mom and I became our daughter’s supporter, her role model, her protector and her parent.
+But I also became a bonus mom and I became our daughter’s supporter, her role model, her protector and her parent.
 Now the confusion comes when you find yourself in conflict sometimes directly with the other parent and sometimes indirectly by way of your husband.
 What do you do?
 What is your place?
 I think each family will be different based off of where everyone mindset is at.
 Because mindsets can change so can the dynamics .
-As a step mom I think the best thing we can do is establish what’s our position;without focusing on the other parents actions towards each other.
+As a bonus mom I think the best thing we can do is establish what’s our position without focusing on the other parents actions towards each other.
 Boundaries are important to discuss not to restrict someone but to help facilitate the best outcome for the child(ren).
 For myself I think it would be out-of-bounds to directly communicate with the mom on things when I am my husband supporter.
 As a married couple we move as one but it is my husband who has the relationship with the mom.

 Your place as a wife will always be right beside your husband.
 Your place as a stepmom sometimes will require you to take a step back.
 It is OK to do so, it doesn’t diminish your new role nor your love for the child(ren) at all.
 Always remember going back and forth with the child’s mother has nothing to do with nor for the child; and if your only correlation to the mom is the child; then it is a waste of energy with no true rewards in engaging.
 Your position should always be about the child and your commitment to being a part of the solution and not an element of the problem.
 Even if you sound like a broken record always maintain that position.
 If you find yourself in a situation where words are being said to tempt you into a back and forth; pause and think to yourself ” what do I need to say or do for the best interest of our child” before you say or do anything.
 It is OK to disengage the conversation if the other person just insist on trying to be negative or point blaming.
 Anything you need to vent or get off your chest should be with your husband.
 It is much more effective to spend your time and energy on working out issues with your spouse concerning the child versus trying to do so with the other parent.